-One of the coolest parts of being a Kenzie Academy student is interacting with tech industry innovators through events like AMAs (Ask Me Anything).
-These events give students a better picture of our industry and get them pumped about starting their careers in tech.
+One of the coolest parts of being a Kenzie Academy learner is interacting with tech industry innovators through events like AMAs (Ask Me Anything).
+These events give learners a better picture of our industry and get them pumped about starting their careers in tech.

 Steve told us he was “always intrigued with the idea of the Internet.”
 But like many in tech, he actually didn’t start out in this industry.
 After graduating from college, he began working in marketing at Procter & Gamble.
 He then took his skills to work at PizzaHut as the Director of New Pizza Development — a tasty job that allowed Steve to travel around the country trying different pizzas (we’re a bit jealous, not gonna lie).
 Throughout his time at these jobs, his interest in the Internet grew stronger.
 He moved to Washington D.C. and took a position at a startup.
 Though the startup failed, he met Marc Seriff and Jim Kimsey who would become his co-founders at AOL.
 And the rest is history.

 One of our favorite takeaways from the interview was when Steve explained how his various experiences helped him become the professional he is today, even though they seemed unrelated to what he wanted to do at the time.
 Since we believe anyone can start a career in tech if they’re motivated enough regardless of their background, hearing him share how his different life experiences could be married into a successful tech career particularly resonated with us.

 Peep this quote to see what we mean:

 “You just have to keep your mind and eyes open, look for patterns and insights and not just view each as a separate chapter.
 How do you, as you evolve, continue to expand your understanding and insights into things?
 It’s a cumulative knowledge based on a lot of experiences.
 Even though at the time, they might seem odd and not particularly helpful.
 As I look back, some of those odd experiences ended up being super helpful.”